Dinosaurs Shaking Their Tail Feathers – Strutting and Displaying Dinosaurs

 Picture credit: Everything Dinosaur

-The Oviraptor model is part of the company’s Carnegie Collectibles range of scale models.
+The Oviraptor model is part of the company’s Carnegie Collectibles range of scale models from Safari Ltd.

 The study concludes that there were sophisticated and specialised feather appendages in other dinosaur clades not just the ones that evolved into Aves (birds).